21 Sep 2016

 1) Short Circuit (1986)

 A military prototype robotic soldier is struck by a lightning-induced power surge and malfunctions.
 The robot, named “Number 5”, escapes its military compound and begins a quest for knowledge of its nature and purpose, meeting and endearing itself to, several humans, who begin to understand that Number 5 has somehow developed a whimsical, childlike form of consciousness.
 The military baddies, convinced that Number 5 poses a threat to national security, hunt number 5 down to eliminate the threat.
-Number 5 develops self-awareness, and hilarity ensues as it interacts with the humans it encounters along the way, including mildly racist Indian scientist stereotype “Ben Jabituya” (who, it so happens, was played by a white dude for some reason).
+Number 5 develops self-awareness, and hilarity ensues as it interacts with the humans it encounters along the way.
 Despite its obvious stupidity and the limitations of the original plot, Short Circuit managed to spawn not one, but TWO sequels. sigh… the 80’s.

 The classic lame sci-fi literary device of the bolt of lightning… How many films, particularly films about AI, have made use of this mysterious force of nature to justify impossible things happening?
 In the case of Short Circuit, a bolt of lightning somehow completely changes the mechanical construction of a robot’s circuitry.
 Sounds legit, right?
 The basic equation goes like this: more electricity = more science, which has never been even close to true.
 Also the fact that Number 5’s military designers inexplicably decided to give their creation adorable eyebrow flaps, a “Kit” from Nightrider style light bulb mouth, and huge, baby-like eyes for no discernible reason is highly dubious.
 Almost like they knew what would eventually happen…